 KPM (Knallegårdens E.B.
 Design)

-Table decoration made of KPM-Berlin biscuit porcelain, partially glazed.
+A biscuit porcelain table decoration by KPM-Berlin, partially glazed.
 On a three-tiered pedestal with a rounded profile, three caryatids in the form of men or women serve as supports for a three-tiered bowl.
-Above the profiled base with a relief pattern in the form of a checkered braid, an elegantly carved, decorated, arched, pierced wall is featured.
-On the underside of the bowl, there is a winged relief, painted royal blue with a rosette.
-The caryatids are executed in Greco-Roman style and represent Flora (Chloris) or Bacchus (Dionysus) with floral wreaths and vine leaves, symbolizing spring and autumn.
-Possibly produced by Johann Carl Friedrich Riese (active 1789-1834) as the model master.
-Rich gold and green-bronze decoration.
+Above a profiled base with a relief pattern of a checkered lattice, an elegantly carved arcaded openwork wall adorns the piece.
+Below the bowl, there is a winged relief painted in royal blue with a rosette.
+The caryatids are executed in the Greco-Roman style and represent Flora (Chloris) or Bacchus (Dionysus) with floral wreaths and vine leaves, symbolizing spring and autumn.
+Possibly produced by Johann Karl Friedrich Riese (active 1789-1834) as a model master.
+Rich gold and green-bronze detailing.
 Height 33 cm.
-With the onset of Classicism, there was an increasing departure from painting on porcelain and glazing in favor of biscuit.
-Johann Carl Friedrich Riese designed several central dining pieces with fruit bowls at the end of the 18th century and the beginning of the 19th century, which are supported by figures from Greco-Roman mythology and were created after ancient prototypes.
-Riese worked according to his own designs and at the request of architect Hans Christian Genelli.
-See Kollmann, Berlin Porcelain, Vol. I, pp. 138 and following, 185, 319; Vol. II, Pl.
-175a.
-A pair of imperial partially glazed, gilded and green-bronze biscuit porcelain citrus baskets with caryatids as the tabletop.
-There is an inventory number on the bottom; scepter mark.
+With the onset of Classicism, there was an increasing deviation from painting on porcelain and glazing in favor of biscuit.
+Johann Karl Friedrich Riese designed several centerpieces for tableware with fruit bowls in the late 18th and early 19th centuries, held by figures from Greco-Roman mythology, created after ancient prototypes.
+Riese worked according to his own designs and at the request of the architect Hans Christian Genelli.
+See Collmann, Berlin Porcelain, Volume I, pp. 138 ff., 185, 319; Volume II, Plate 175a.
+A pair of imperial partially glazed, gilded, and green-bronze biscuit porcelain citrus baskets with caryatids as table tops.
+On the base, there is an inventory number; the scepter mark.
 KPM-Berlin.
 Circa 1790.

 KPM (Knallegårdens E.B.
 Design)